-In the event that the Honor Council upholds the original decision, a request for appeal may be made in writing to the Provost.
-The request must be submitted within ten (10) University business days after notification of the Honor Council's decision.
+In the event that the Honor Council upholds the faculty member's original charge, a request for appeal may be made in writing to the Provost.
+The request must be submitted within 10 University business days after notification of the Honor Council's decision.